LumiGauss: Relightable Gaussian Splatting in the Wild: Related Works

-With deep learning, leveraging neural networks for relighting evolved.
-Yu~\etal~\cite{yu2020self} introduced a self-supervised method with a neural renderer and shadow prediction network.
-However, it leaves much space to improve on the rendering quality.
-Philip~\etal~\cite{philip2019multi} used proxy geometry from multi-view images to guide the relighting but it is limited to sun lighting and fixed camera viewpoints.

 NeRF-based methods~\cite{mildenhall2021nerf} enabled simultaneous viewpoint and lighting changes.
-However, methods like~\cite{zhang2021nerfactor} handle a single illumination point only, or known illumination during training \cite{srinivasan2021nerv}.
+However, methods like~\cite{zhang2021nerfactor, zeng2023nrhints, srinivasan2021nerv} handle a single illumination only or specific illumination setup during.
 Others are object-specific, such as for faces \cite{sun2021nelf}.
-Most unconstrained photo collection methods focus on appearance, not lighting, complicating integration with other graphical components~\cite{martin2021nerfw, chen2022hallucinated, yang2023crnerf, li2023msnerf}.
-Rudnev~\etal~\cite{rudnev2022nerfosr} introduced a NeRF with external lighting extraction, but it cannot be integrated into real-time applications due to the NeRF’s slow training and rendering.
-In the TensoRF-based work~\cite{chang2024srtensorf}, Chang~\etal, instead of external lighting, aligned the time information and the sun direction with images for relighting.
-This approach is faster than NeRF but also does not integrate well with graphic engines.
+Many unconstrained photo collection methods focus on appearance, not lighting, complicating integration with other graphical components~\cite{martin2021nerfw, chen2022hallucinated, yang2023crnerf, li2023msnerf}.

+NeRF-based approaches, such as \cite{pun2023lightsim} and \cite{urbanir}, focus on inverse rendering for outdoor scenes, particularly in applications like autonomous driving.
+However, these methods are designed for single video sequences rather than unstructured photo collections.
+Rudnev~\etal~\cite{rudnev2022nerfosr} proposed a method for relighting landmarks from unconstrained photo collections, using NeRF with external lighting extraction.
+Similarly, \cite{li2022neulighting} compresses the per-image illumination into a disentangled latent vector.
+Wang~\etal~\cite{wang2023fegr} target static scenes and works with unconstrained photo collections but rely on costly mesh extraction.
+Some methods incorporate additional priors, environmental assumptions, or regularizations~\cite{solnerf, yang2023complementary}.
+Gardner~\etal~\cite{gardner2023neusky} leverage externally trained models to provide environmental lighting priors.
+Despite their potential, these methods cannot be used in real-time applications due to NeRF’s slow training and rendering times.

+In contrast, the TensoRF-based approach by Chang~\etal~\cite{chang2024srtensorf} aligns time information and sun direction with images for relighting, eliminating the need for external lighting models.
+While this method is faster than NeRF, it still lacks seamless integration with graphics engines and is unsuitable for synthetic light integration.